Improving the workability and usefulness of exposure scenarios as part of safety data sheet systems

 To improve the workability and usefulness of exposure scenarios, Echa is working with stakeholders to develop a number of explicit minimum requirements for REACH exposure scenarios as part of safety data sheets systems.

-Through the webinar, the agency would like to explore, together with stakeholders, what minimum requirements should cover, such as content, structure, layout, and what level of detail is needed within these elements.
+Throughout the webinar, the agency explored, together with stakeholders, what minimum requirements should cover, such as content, structure, layout, and what level of detail is needed within these elements. watch the recording below:

 The absence of explicit requirements for the communication of exposure scenario information has had a number of impacts on the way REACH has been implemented so far: